 If the build passed, then its artifact would be uploaded to an internally-hosted repository and reports on the code standards + code coverage were published.This would also trigger a documentation generation job.

-Tsang explained that DealerTrack had a central Jenkins master to maintain the build pipeline, but split the work between each team’s assigned slave and assigned testing server.
-Dedicated slaves worked on the more important jobs, which allowed branch merging to be accomplished 30% faster.
+Tsang explained that DealerTrack had a central Jenkins controller to maintain the build pipeline, but split the work between each team’s assigned agent and assigned testing server.
+Dedicated agents worked on the more important jobs, which allowed branch merging to be accomplished 30% faster.